 - Hold a bachelor’s degree in kinesiology or allied health-related field.

 - Demonstrate completion of pre-requisite postsecondary coursework in biology, chemistry, physics, anatomy and physiology, medical terminology, nutrition, and exercise physiology.
-Learn more about the pre-requisite requirement.
+Learn more about the pre-requisite requirements.
 NOTE: Substitutions for this coursework may be considered by the program on a case-by-case basis after the application is submitted.

 - Have a cumulative 2.75 overall GPA or a 3.00 cumulative GPA in the last 60 credit hours including all transfer credit hours.